CaioQuirinoMedeiros/robots/README.md

 https://caioquirinomedeiros.github.io/robots/

-This project built with react consumes the [JSON placeholder API](https://jsonplaceholder.typicode.com/) to generate some fake users with robot avatars by [ROBOHASH](https://robohash.org/).
+This project, built with react, consumes the [JSON placeholder API](https://jsonplaceholder.typicode.com/) to generate some fake users with robot avatars by [ROBOHASH](https://robohash.org/).
 You can filter the users searching by name.

 ## Available Scripts